-First, you'll need to download the following ZIP folder that contains the starter code for the learners.
-You can put this folder on a USB drive and then copy it to computers that do not have access to the internet.
+First, you'll need to download the ZIP folder that contains the starter code.
+You can put this folder on a USB drive and copy it to computers that don't have access to the internet.

 Go to this page: